yenos/miltf/README.md

 - MTGX Extraction: is read as text file because lazy, parse it as XML would be cleaner and faster
 - Module: filer script's methods can be combined in one

+And please not I'm not a developper :) Enjoy!

 =====
-# How is it structurate?
+# How is it structure?
 MILTF is composed of one entry script (miltf.py) et four folders:
 - module: scripts to extract data, manipulate data, wrap the outputs
 - output: where are stored output files (option -o/--output txt)